-David M. Levy Professor of Law; Syracuse University College of Law Associate Dean for Research
+David M. Levy Professor of Law, College of Law

 Professor Kohn earned an A.B. summa cum laude from Princeton University and a J.D. magna cum laude from Harvard University.
 She clerked for the Honorable Fred I. Parker of the United States Court of Appeals for the Second Circuit.
 Following her clerkship, she was awarded a fellowship by the Skadden Fellowship Foundation to provide direct representation to nursing home residents and frail elders.
-In 2011, she received Syracuse University College of Law’s Res Ipsa Loquitur award recognizing excellence in teaching, and in 2012 she was selected as Syracuse University’s Judith Greenberg Seinfeld Distinguished Faculty Fellow.
+She is a past recipient of Syracuse University College of Law’s Res Ipsa Loquitur award recognizing excellence in teaching, and Syracuse University’s Judith Greenberg Seinfeld Distinguished Faculty Fellowship.

 A.B., Princeton University, 2002